ZethornDeath/CodyProductions/README.md

 - 👋 Hi, I’m @CodyProductions
 - 👀 I’m interested in Programming and much more!
 - 🌱 I’m currently learning C# and C++
-- 💞️ I’m not looking to collaborate on nothing as of now.
+- 💞️ I’m not looking to collaborate as of now.
 - 📫 How to reach me, don't lol. (im sorry)

 <!---